chris-fison/aws-lz/README.md

 ### Ok, so what did I just do and what am I looking at?

-Firstly, let me go through the folder structure of what you should see in VSC.
+Firstly, let me go through the folder structure of what you should see in VSC but quickly lets get Docker building before we do;

+In VSC, assuming you followed the pre-reqs step, you'll see a prompt to re-open in container, if you don't then press ctrl+shift+P and select re-open in container, it should use the files in .devcontainer.

+It'll take a couple minutes depending on what spec of potato you're running this all on.

+So onto the structure of the repo;

 **.devcontainer**